FAQ Video Series

 Can I apply for financial aid after the admission deadlines?

-Federal student aid (through the FAFSA) is not tied to our admission deadlines.
+Federal student aid (through the FAFSA) is not tied to our admission deadline.

-You will be considered for Nicholas School need-based grants, regardless of the deadline by which your application is submitted, as long as you complete your CSS profile and submit the proper documentation by its deadline.
+You will be considered for Nicholas School need-based grants as long as you complete your CSS profile and submit the proper documentation by its deadline (no exceptions to the deadline requirement).

 General